 Physical exercise and workouts are good for maintaining muscle tone, strength and endurance, as well as to keep your body operating effectively and efficiently.

 Once you reach a level of conditioning, the workout may begin to feel flat.
+It is called a workout plateau.
 You can then either try to increase your level or move to a different type of workout.

 Questions you may have about this are:

 - What does exercise do for you?

 - What can I do to get enthusiastic again?

 This lesson will try to answer those questions.
 There is a mini-quiz and list of resources toward the end of this lesson.

 Exercise is about growth

 Exercising improves muscle strength and endurance.
 This is a form of growth.
 The process of growth feels good.
 You get more energy and you feel great.